OracleCPS/odi_config_martha/readme.md

 3. Provide name.
 For example: osc121018VCNpolicy
 4. Provide description
 5. Leave "Keep Policy Current"
-6. Add the following Statements
+6. Add the following Statements2
 - Allow service PSM to inspect vcns in compartment \<compartment\_name\>
 - Allow service PSM to use subnets in compartment \<compartment\_name\>
 - Allow service PSM to use vnics in compartment \<compartment\_name\>